sagar040/proot-distro-nethunter/README.md

 1. Easy setup and management of Kali NetHunter distributions within a proot-based environment.
 2. Swift installation process, reducing manual effort and saving time.
-3. Seamless integration with proot-distro, enabling security professionals to leverage the power of NetHunter in their testing environments.
-4. Convenient and efficient security testing within proot-enabled environments.

 ## Prerequisites
 Android device with Termux installed